The Museum of Sudden Disappearances

 Inevitably, the follow-up, two-part question arose.
 "Shall I create Chrysler cars today?
 Or create Chrysler chaos for stress-reduction purposes?"

 My Eloi colleague espied a wood pallet on the floor, reconfigured it at high-velocity against a cinder block wall, and turned it into kindling wood.
 Using one of the loose boards as a baseball bat, Babe Ruth began smashing out the windows while speaking in tongues.
-These were ancient stained-glass windows, reminiscent of the Notre Dame Cathedral, t
+These were ancient stained-glass windows, reminiscent of the Notre Dame Cathedral, tattooed with a Halloween hue of orange-and-black grime.
+Here, every day was Halloween.

-SPOT QUIZStained glass windows.
+SPOT QUIZ: Stained glass windows.
 Below are two pictures.
 One is the beloved Notre Dame Cathedral in Paris.
 The other is Saint Chrysler Cathedral in Detroit, where you genuflect from sheer exhaustion.
 The workers, trapped inside on a Saturday night, can relate to lovelorn Quasimodo (as the world outside parties its ass off).

 Imagine Quasimodo kneeling by the stained glass windows on the eighth floor, gazing down at the nocturnal city, and crying, "Sanctuary!
 Sanctuary!"